-Our promise is to produce the highest quality wines possible at each of the price points we offer, each and every vintage.
-We believe that you should judge a winery in the difficult vintages just as often you do the fine ones.
-Our goal is to deliver a pure expression of the varietal and vineyard character while respecting the influences of each vintage for each and every wine we make.
-Our wines will be balanced and complex and will be priced fairly every year.
-We hope that when you buy a bottle of 13th Street wine, it will exceed your expectations.
+Our promise is to produce the highest quality wines possible every year, at every price point.
+We believe that you should judge a winery in the difficult vintages as well as the fine ones.
+Our goal is to deliver a pure expression of the varietal and vineyard character, while respecting the influences of each vintage and every wine that we make.
+You can trust that our wines will be balanced, complex, and priced fairly every year.
+We hope that when you buy a bottle of 13th Street wine it will exceed your expectations.

-Each year, Jean Pierre Colas, our winemaker, searches for the very best fruit grown in Niagara.
-Often this fruit comes from our 40+ acres, however in some cases one of the many excellent growers JP has worked with over the past 13 years provides us with a small quantity of premium grapes to complement our own harvest.
+Each year, Jean Pierre Colas (J.P.), our winemaker, searches for the very best fruit grown in Niagara.
+Often, this fruit comes from our 40+ acres; however, in some cases, one of the many excellent growers J.P. has worked with over the past 13 years provides us with a small quantity of premium grapes to complement our own harvest.

 Two additional key elements of Jean Pierre’s winemaking philosophy are experimentation and blending.
-Every new vintage offers Jean Pierre an opportunity to try a new technique, cooper or source fruit from a new vineyard so that he might learn how best to capture the very best of that particular vintage and improve the overall quality of the wines.
-Moreover, sampling the full range of barrels or tanks for each wine is of critical importance, as each and every cuvée will offer something unique to the final blend.
+Every new vintage offers Jean Pierre an opportunity to try a new technique.
+J.P. occasionally sources fruit from a new vineyard so that he might learn how to capture the very best of that particular vintage and improve the overall quality of the wines.
+J.P. also believes in sampling the full range of barrels or tanks for each wine, as each and every cuvée will offer something unique to the final blend.
 The trick is finding which barrels and tanks complement each other and which will provide us with the very best sum of the parts.
-To that end, we only make Old Vines, Reserve and Essence wines in those years that this critical blending stage yields wines which merit such exclusive designations.
+To that end, we only make Old Vines, Reserve, and Essence wines in the years that this critical blending stage yields wines, which merit such exclusive designations.